rhaversen/DOVS/Assignment_1/readme.md

 make
 ```

-To run the compiled code (which runs tests for task 1 and 2, prints the translated assembly code for task 1 and 2 and prints the evaluations for task 3), run
+To run the compiled code (which runs tests for task 1 and 2, prints the translated assembly code for task 1 and 2 and prints the evaluated expressions for task 3), run

 ```bash
 ./main.native